Are you looking to download WordPress and create your website?

 Now, installing all these software independently and making them work with each other sounds like a daunting task.

-Luckily, there are free development tools that make it super easy to install them as one package even for non-techy users.
-Once you install one of these applications, then you will be able to install WordPress using a method similar to the above.
+Luckily, there are free development tools that make it super easy to install them as one package, even for non-techy users.
+Once you install one of these applications, you will be able to install WordPress using a method similar to the above.

 Note: When you’re using Local WP, you don’t need to manually download and install WordPress on your computer.
 It can help you do that with just a few clicks.

 We hope this tutorial helped you learn how to download and manually install WordPress for free.
-You may also want to learn how to keep your WordPress site secure, or check out our list of must-have plugins to grow your site.
+You may also want to see our guide on how to keep your WordPress site secure or our expert pick of the must-have plugins to grow your site.